Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, give it when remembered unless it is close to the next scheduled time.
-If it is near the next dose, skip the missed one and resume the regular schedule.
+If you miss a dose, give it when you remember unless it is close to the time for the next dose.
+If it is near the next scheduled time, skip the missed dose and resume the regular schedule.
 Do not give two doses at once.
-Contact your prescriber if multiple doses are missed or if you are unsure how to proceed.

 Storage and Travel Basics